Binghamton-University-Table-Tennis/website/README.md

 To manually add a new player to the database, have members enter their first and last name and class standing.
 Note: New members who sign in on the Club Attendance form will automatically have a Player entry created for them.

 ### Slides
+This website only supports Google Slides at this time.
 To add a new slideshow to the photos page, first make sure the Google Slides is published (File -> Publish to the web -> Publish).
 Then, fill in the following fields:

 - Date: Needed to organize slides to ascending order
 - Title: Used to label a slideshow